scimas/QuoteAnalysis/README.md

 # Quote Analysis

-Analysis of political figures' quote representation in news media.
+Analysis of Mixed Quote Representation in News Sources

 ## Installation
 1) To run the code included in this repository, create and activate a Python virtual environment.